JStumpp/awesome-android/readme.md

 - [awesome-android-performance](https://github.com/Juude/awesome-android-performance) - A list of awesome Android tutorials, videos and tools for performance optimization.

 # Other Awesome Lists
-Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.
+Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list, or:

+- [Awesome android scripts](https://github.com/caipivara/awesome-android-scripts): curated scritps to do things like install dependencies on CI, create gradle.properties from env variables (or secret variables), etc.

 ## Contributing